Visiting Modern Art Museum with KIDS

 This is an invitation to talk about the legacy we leave behind us.
 Are we being the good in the world?
 Are we helping others?
 Are we making the most of our lives?
 How will we be remembered?
 How can we improve ourselves?

 Ask the kids to write their own eulogy.
-Plan a life that people will remember fondly after you are go.
+Plan a life that people will remember fondly after you go.

 Visiting Modern Art Museum with KIDS – Just talk about it…